 In March 2011, the AT&T Learning Studio, on the top floor of Brown Library, began providing a curricular laboratory to support student, faculty and staff experiments with new media tools.
 In Summer 2011, ACU's K-12 Learning Institute began to help facilitate the training of primary and secondary teachers around the world in using new media and mobile technology for teaching and learning.
 It includes a prototype classroom overseen by full-time professionals in ACU?s Department of Teacher Education.

-In 2012, ACU was one of 10 U.S. colleges and universities to be named an Apple Distinguished Program for its work to understand the impact of mobility in education, and to create new ways for students and teachers to learn and engage through mobile devices.
+ACU is one of a small number of U.S. colleges and universities to be named an Apple Distinguished Program for its work to understand the impact of mobility in education, and to create new ways for students and teachers to learn and engage through mobile devices.
+It received this honor in 2012 and 2013.